ICCB-Cologne/medicc2/README.md

 Users can specify regions of interest of their own in BED format by providing the `--chromosomes-bed` or `--regions-bed` flags.

+## Single sample WGD detection
+If you are interested in the WGD status of individual samples in your data, have a look at the notebook `notebooks/single_sample_wgd_detection.py`.
+By replacing the input data with your data you can easily calculate the WGD status of any copy-number input.

 # Issues
 If you experience problems with MEDICC2 please [file an issue directly on Bitbucket](https://bitbucket.org/schwarzlab/medicc2/issues/new) or [contact us directly](tom.kaufmann@mdc-berlin.de).